top of page

 Grief & Loss Counseling

-Does it feel impossible to move on with daily life since your loss?
+Does it feel impossible to return to “normal” since your loss?

 It’s important to know that what you are experiencing is normal and you are not alone in it.
 Many people feel the same way when they have experienced a significant loss - whether it be a job, someone they love, or the ending of a relationship.